-The sailor suit for boys was popularized in the 1940s when Queen Victoria first dressed her son in one.
-HBC is not sure when Danish boys began dressing thei boys in them, probably about the same time as in Germany.
-Danish boys wre clearly wearing them by the late 19th century.
+The sailor suit for boys was popularized in the 1840s when Queen Victoria first dressed her son in one.
+HBC is not sure when Danish boys began dressing thei boys in them, probably about the same time as in Germany, but thgere were connectiins betwwn the two riyal families.
+Danish boys were clearly wearing them by the late-19th century.
 Sailor suits continued popular in the early 20th century and even afterwasrds in the 1920s.
 They began to decline in poopularity during the 1930s.

 Sailor suits were extremely popular in Denmark as they were throughout Scandinavia.
-The sailor suit may have been more popular in Denmark than any other Scandinavian country, perhaps because Denmark borders Germany where the sailor suit was also very popular.
+Sailor suits have been one of the most popular styles worn by Danish boys.
+The sailor suit may have been more popuklar in Denmark than any other Scandinavian country, perhaps because Denmark borders Germany where the sailor suit was also very popular.

 Boys wore blue and white sailor suits seasonally.